ClickHouse/ClickHouse/benchmark/timescaledb/usability.md

 #listen_addresses = 'localhost'
 ```

-Looks like I need to uncomment it.
+Looks like I need to uncomment it.ERROR:  cannot change configuration on already compressed chunks
+DETAIL:  There are compressed chunks that prevent changing the existing compression configuration.

 ```
 sudo service postgresql restart